konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

    - Validates UI references
    - Gets tonic and mode from dropdowns
    - Creates `TheoryKey` with selected tonic and mode
+   - Parses input using `TryBuildChordRecipesFromRomanInput()`:
-   - Splits input by whitespace into numerals
+     - Splits input by whitespace into tokens
+     - For each token, extracts Roman numeral and optional `:N` duration suffix
      - Validates each numeral using `TheoryChord.TryParseRomanNumeral()` (supports b/#/n accidentals and inversions)
+     - Parses duration suffix (defaults to 1 quarter if missing or invalid)
+     - Returns recipes and `durationsInQuarters` list
+   - Builds `ChordRegion[]` using `BuildRegionsFromRomanInput()` helper:
+     - Creates regions with cumulative `startTick` (each region starts after previous region's end)
+     - Sets `durationTicks = quarters * ticksPerQuarter` for each region
-   - Stores original ChordRecipe objects for each parsed numeral
+     - Stores regions in `_lastRegions` for debug inspection
    - Conditionally adjusts chord qualities using `TheoryChord.AdjustTriadQualityToMode()` (if `autoCorrectToMode` is enabled)
    - Analyzes original recipes using `TheoryChord.AnalyzeChordProfile()` to determine diatonic status (includes 7th quality checks)
    - Builds chords from adjusted recipes using `TheoryChord.BuildChord()` (respects ChordQuality for intervals, applies inversions)
    - Renders visual chord grid using `RenderChordGrid()` with key-aware Roman numerals and status information
+   - Hides all chord columns at playback start using `HideAllChordColumns()`
    - Plays each chord using `PlayChord()` helper (handles optional bass doubling)
+   - Highlights current region's chord column using `HighlightChordColumn()` (reveals and highlights progressively)
+   - Computes hold duration using `GetRegionHoldSeconds()`:
+     - Uses region's `durationTicks` to calculate `holdSeconds = chordDurationSeconds * (durationTicks / ticksPerQuarter)`
+     - Falls back to `chordDurationSeconds` if region unavailable
-   - Waits for duration + gap before next chord
+   - Waits for `holdSeconds + gapBetweenChordsSeconds` before next chord
    - Updates status text with warnings if any adjustments were made (only when auto-correct is enabled)

 ### Integration with MusicTheory System